One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-The park includes wetlands, boardwalks, forests and a historic house.
-It has some of the best birdwatching in all of the DMV too.
+The park includes wetlands, boardwalks, forests, and a historic house.
+It’s also home to some of the best birdwatching in all of the DMV, making it a favorite among nature enthusiasts and families alike.

 Start at the Visitors Center and walk about a half mile through the forest.
-Then walk on the beautiful boardwalk of the Heron Trail for 0.6 miles.
-There is a very cool Observation Deck at the end of the trail your kids will love.
+Then walk on the beautiful boardwalk of the Heron Trail for 0.6 miles—a perfect short hike for families with kids.
+There is a very cool Observation Deck at the end of the trail that your kids will love.

-You can then take the longer Deer Trail and Cedar Trail back to the Visitors Center (additional 1.1 miles) or just return the 1 mile back thru the boardwalk to the parking lot.
+You can then take the longer Deer Trail and Cedar Trail back to the Visitors Center (an additional 1.1 miles) for a bit more of a challenging hike, or simply return the 1 mile through the boardwalk to the parking lot.

 Occoquan Wildlife Nature Refuge